-There’s a special relationship between the very first contact-point of the foot with the ground and injury in running.
-The formal description of a proper forefoot strike landing in running involves making initial ground-contact towards the outer-side of the forefoot, just under the 5th toe.
-Landing in this precise way proved to be effective for dispersing foot strain over a larger area, thereby preventing peak pressures from exceeding normal on the foot.
-Read more here about the advantages and the mechanical relevance of making initial-ground contact under the 5th toe, not the big toe in forefoot running.
+The first part of your foot you should land on when running is your forefoot.
+Why?
+There’s a special relationship between this contact-point on the foot with the ground and injury prevention in running.
+More specifically, the precise part of your forefoot that should strike first is towards the outer-side (lateral) of the forefoot, just under the 4th and 5th toes.
+Landing on the lateral side of the forefoot has proved to be incredibly effective for dispersing bending strain over a larger area of the forefoot, thereby preventing peak pressures from exceeding normal on the foot.
+Read more here about the advantages and the mechanical relevance of making initial-ground contact towards under the 5th toe, not the big toe in forefoot running.

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.